GraphBench: Next-generation graph learning benchmarking: Overview of GraphBench

-\paragraph{Benchmarks and evaluation} To facilitate fair and reproducible comparisons, \gb{} offers a comprehensive benchmarking protocol for each dataset, including (i) a clearly defined prediction or generation task (e.g., node-, link-, or graph-level classification/regression, or graph generation), (ii) a realistic and domain-appropriate data split strategy (e.g., temporal splits for social networks, cross-size splits for electronic circuits), (iii) standardized input features and labels to ensure consistency across models, and (iv) evaluation scripts implementing task-specific metrics (e.g., RMSE, ROC-AUC, closed gap) along with state-of-the-art hyperparameter tuning scripts.
-This standardized setup enables researchers to compare methods under realistic conditions while reducing the burden of dataset curation and preprocessing.
+\item \textbf{Data generation pipelines}~ For all domains, \gb{} documents the full dataset generation process in \Cref{sec:data_details}, supporting replication, extension, and future expansion of the benchmark suite. \end{enumerate} \paragraph{Benchmarks and evaluation}~ To support fair and reproducible comparisons, \gb{} provides a standardized benchmarking protocol for each dataset: a clearly defined prediction or generation task, realistic domain-specific splits, standardized input features and labels, and evaluation scripts with task-specific metrics such as RMSE, ROC-AUC, and closed gap.
+State-of-the-art hyperparameter tuning scripts further reduce preprocessing effort and enable consistent comparison under realistic conditions.

-\paragraph{Baselines and experimental evaluation} To establish strong reference points, we evaluate a range of graph learning architectures, including MPNNs and graph transformers.
-All are evaluated across multiple random seeds to assess robustness.
-Our empirical analysis reveals persistent challenges for current methods, including coping with temporal distribution shifts and maintaining efficiency during training on graph-structured data.
+\paragraph{Baselines and experimental evaluation}~ We evaluate a range of graph learning architectures, including MPNNs, graph transformers, and recent strong baselines.
+To assess the importance of graph structure, we include MLP and DeepSet~\cite{zaheer2017deep} baselines, which ignore connectivity.
+We also include GIN as a standard MPNN baseline, additional GNNs for electronic circuit datasets, the recent GNNPlus models~\cite{luo2025GNNPlus}, and a graph transformer based on \citet{stoll2025generalizable}.
+For weather forecasting, we provide a specialized graph-transformer model inspired by \cite{lam2023learning}.
+Our results highlight key challenges for current methods, including OOD generalization and efficient training on graph-structured data.

-\paragraph{Software and accessibility} \gb{} is released as an open-source, user-friendly \textsc{Python} package designed for ease of adoption and extension.\footnote{See \url{https://github.com/graphbench/package} for the source code.} It provides streamlined data loaders and \textsc{PyTorch Geometric}-based data objects, predefined training, validation, and test splits for each dataset, and ready-to-use state-of-the-art hyperparameter tuning scripts.
-Its modular design allows practitioners and researchers to rapidly prototype, benchmark, and deploy new graph learning models while adhering to a unified evaluation protocol; see~\cref{app:example_usage} below for an example of using \gb{}'s interface.
+\paragraph{Software and accessibility}~ \gb{} is released as an open-source \textsc{Python} package for easy adoption and extension.
+It includes streamlined data loaders, \textsc{PyTorch Geometric}-based data objects, predefined splits, and hyperparameter tuning scripts.
+Its modular design enables researchers to prototype and benchmark new graph learning models under a unified evaluation protocol, while supporting extension to new domains, datasets, and baselines, as illustrated in \Cref{app:extending_graphbench}.
+Source code is provided in the supplementary material.